Celebrate the 15th Annual

 Sum of Its Parts: The Possible 4 ft.
 Ilya Kaminsky, Tarfia Faizullah, Franny Choi, & Bewketu Seyoum

 The 15th Annual Jazz Poetry Month Festival closes out with a third performance from the multinational jazz quartet, The Possible 4, playing a third set of all new compositions.
 The musicians will perform alongside award-winning poets Ilya Kaminsky, Tarfia Faizullah, Franny Choi, and City of Asylum Exiled Writer-In-Residence Bewketu Seyoum.
-FREE RSVP HERE.
+FREE TICKETS HERE.

 Jazz Poetry Month is made possible thanks to generous support from City of Asylum’s sponsor,